 Bekasi West Java, Indonesia Travel Guide

-For most extensive outdoor activities, planning day trips outside Bekasi is part of the experience.
+For most widespread outdoor activities, planning day trips outside Bekasi is an element of the experience.

 No dedicated routes within Bekasi city.
-For these activities, plan day trips to areas like Bogor (Gunung Pancar, Curug Nangka) or Bandung (Tangkuban Perahu, Kawah Putih).
+For these pursuits, plan day trips to areas like Bogor (Gunung Pancar, Curug Nangka) or Bandung (Tangkuban Perahu, Kawah Putih).

 Go!
 Wet Waterpark Grand Wisata and Waterboom Lippo Cikarang (further east) offer family-friendly water slides, wave pools, and aquatic attractions for cooling down.